ringcentral/engage-digital-api-docs/docs/postman.md

 ### Your API URL

-Engage Digital accounts use a customer subdomain that is important to note when accessing both the web application and API.
+RingCX Digital accounts use a customer subdomain that is important to note when accessing both the web application and API.
 In the following URL, replace the `{mycompany}` variable in the web URL with your own subdomain when accessing your account.

 `https://{mycompany}.digital.ringcentral.com`